rinatz/pendulum-cpp/README.md

 # Pendulum C++

-[Pendulum] is datetime library originally implemented by Python.
+[Pendulum] is datetime library implemented by Python.
+This library is C++ porting.

 ## Requirements